-State infrastructure funding will be sought under the normal budgetary processes and will be part of an approved State agency capital program.
+State infrastructure funding will be sought under the normal budgetary processes and will be part of an approved state agency capital program.

 Road upgrades will be in accordance with traffic studies undertaken as development proceeds, based on the ultimate development.
-State controlled roads shall be upgraded in accordance with agreements with the Department of Transport and Main Roads (TMR).
+State controlled roads shall be upgraded in accordance with agreements with the Department of Transport and Main Roads (DTMR).

 Listed below is infrastructure currently identified for the Blackwater East PDA.
-Contributions towards infrastructure shall generally be drawn from development contributions from development within the PDA.

-Infrastructure Description of works Parks New local parks equally spaced for even open space distribution and designed to appropriately manage stormwater and,where required, co-located with land for community purposes.
+Infrastructure Description of works Parks New local parks equally spaced for even open space distribution and designed to appropriately manage stormwater and, where required, co-located with land for community purposes.
 Pedestrian/cycle networks Pedestrian and cycle connections that provide safe and convenient access within and between residential and open space zones within the PDA and linked to existing external development as shown by indicative connections on Map 2 - Zoning and structural elements plan.
 Roads, streets A new neighbourhood connector street running north-south from Hawkins Drive to the Capricorn Highway. and intersections New neighbourhood access streets to service residential development in Stage 1.
 A new intersection at Capricorn Highway to service the PDA subject to detailed investigations.
 Upgrading of the rail crossing intersection linking Ardurad Road with the Capricorn Highway.
 New key, all movement intersections connecting neighbourhood access streets with neighbourhood collector road.
 Water and sewerage Water and sewerage works for development that connects to existing networks.
 Any development in excess of the planned network demand, as determined by the network operator at the time of development, may trigger an assessment of the surrounding infrastructure to determine any requirement for surrounding infrastructure upgrades.
 Stormwater management and overland flow path networks New works linking with external stormwater management works.